 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-By purifying ones heart through knowledge eliminating the dirt of considering the three dhEvathAs (brahmA, vishNu, rudhra) to be equal and surrendering unto the most enjoyable and easily approachable lotus feet of our swAmy (master) srIman nArAyaNan who is the husband of srImahAlakshmi, we can eliminate the most cruel sins that were accumulated by us knowingly and that have tortured us every day on such time of surrender.
+By purifying one’s heart through knowledge eliminating the dirt of considering the three dhEvathAs (brahmA, vishNu, rudhra) to be equal and surrendering unto the most enjoyable and easily approachable lotus feet of our swAmy (master) srIman nArAyaNan who is the husband of srImahAlakshmi, we can eliminate the most cruel sins which were accumulated by us knowingly and which have tortured us every day, during such time of surrender.
 Even if we are able to surrender at the last moments of our life, it will be strong enough.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam

 Similar to vAdhi kEsari azhagiya maNavALa jIyar‘s translation.
-In addition, piLLAn says “Even if those who realize this at the last moments of their life is unable to engage in bhakthi yOgam for even a small period of time, just an anjali (namaskAram with folded hands) or even a word or even a thought towards emperumAn is better than such bhakthi yOgam”.
+In addition, piLLAn says “Even if those who realise this at the last moments of their life are unable to engage in bhakthi yOgam for even a small period of time, just an anjali (namaskAram with folded hands) or even a word or even a thought towards emperumAn is better than such bhakthi yOgam”.

 Highlights from nanjIyar‘s vyAkyAnam